Physical Spirituality

 The Epistemic Challenge of Psychedelics

-In the introduction to this book I mentioned that the psychedelic perception of the world can be so convincing as to make one question one's normal perception of reality.
+In the introduction to this chapter I mentioned that the psychedelic perception of the world can be so convincing as to make one question one's normal perception of reality.
 Yet the veracity of the subjective experience remains under question in the light of it being unprovable after the event.
 The world we come down to continues its same old epistemic themes as before, seemingly oblivious of the earth-shattering revelations one has just encountered.
 So is there any epistemic value to the psychedelic landscape or is it only a "comforting hallucination"?

 Earlier in this chapter I indicated that the hyper-patternings experienced under a psychedelic can attain their own contextual meanings, and that the essence of getting high was not only being able to discern these high order meanings but being able to deal with them on their own terms.